gear

 Compared to a lot of the newer models that are starting to become available in the US, the Buono has a faster flow rate.

-Don’t get me wrong – it still offers superior control when pouring compared to all traditional kettles, but the other models in this review/test all have either more narrow spouts or less pressure, which results in a slower flow rate.
+Don’t get me wrong – it still offers superior control when pouring compared to all traditional kettles, but the other models in this comparison all have either a more narrow spouts or gooseneck angle, which results in a slower flow rate.

-I’m personally not a huge fan of pouring with the kettle because it seems like a minor movement could result in a very powerful stream ruining the brew bed.
+I’m personally not a big fan of pouring with the kettle because it seems like a minor movement could result in a very powerful stream churning up the brew bed.

 Conclusion: